Hessenberg matrix: Properties

 The product of a Hessenberg matrix with a triangular matrix is again Hessenberg.
 More precisely, if $A$ is upper Hessenberg and $T$ is upper triangular, then $AT$ and $TA$ are upper Hessenberg.

-A matrix that is both upper Hessenberg and lower Hessenberg is a tridiagonal matrix, of which symmetric or Hermitian Hessenberg matrices are important examples.
+A matrix that is both upper Hessenberg and lower Hessenberg is a tridiagonal matrix, of which the Jacobi matrix is an important example.
+This includes the symmetric or Hermitian Hessenberg matrices.
 A Hermitian matrix can be reduced to tri-diagonal real symmetric matrices.